andreinitescu/TestAndroidFragmentsWithoutMvx/README.md

 TestAndroidFragmentsWithoutMvx
 ==============================

-why when hitting back key in an activity with a fragment which was not added to the back stack (AddToBackStack not called), the fragment is not being removed from layout ?
+It's a small sample with an activity showing 3 fragments, each fragment has a button on which we call display of next fragment.

+For the 3rd fragment (ThirdChildView), it's not added to backstack.

+If you now hit back key, it remains visible.

+Why is that?

     public void ShowFragment(Fragment fragment)
 	{